Glossary hero image

 You can find resistant starch naturally in various plant-based foods, including:

-To maximise resistant starch content in these cooked and cooled carbs, cool them for several hours or overnight, and then eat them cold or reheated at low temperatures.
+To maximize resistant starch content, cook foods like rice, potatoes, and pasta, cool them for several hours or overnight, and then eat them cold or reheated at low temperatures.

 How to Add More Resistant Starch to Your Diet